coleifer/huey/docs/getting-started.rst

 from this example.

 The first step is to configure your queue.
-The consumer needs to be pointed at a subclass of :py:class:`BaseConfiguration`, which specifies things like the backend to use, where to log activity, etc.
+The consumer needs to be pointed at a :py:class:`Huey` instance, which specifies which backend to use.

 .. code-block:: python

     # config.py
-    from huey import BaseConfiguration, Invoker
+    from huey import Huey
     from huey.backends.redis_backend import RedisBlockingQueue

     queue = RedisBlockingQueue('test-queue', host='localhost', port=6379)
-    invoker = Invoker(queue)

-    class Configuration(BaseConfiguration):
-        QUEUE = queue
-        THREADS = 4
+    huey = Huey(queue)

-The interesting parts of this configuration module are the :py:class:`Invoker` object and the :py:class:`RedisBlockingQueue` object.
-The ``queue`` is responsible for storing and retrieving messages, and the ``invoker`` is used by your application code to coordinate function calls with a queue backend.
-We'll see how the ``invoker`` is used when looking at the actual function responsible for counting beans:
+The interesting parts of this configuration module are the :py:class:`Huey` object and the :py:class:`RedisBlockingQueue` object.
+The ``queue`` is responsible for storing and retrieving messages, and the ``huey`` is used by your application code to coordinate function calls with a queue backend.
+We'll see how the ``huey`` is used when looking at the actual function responsible for counting beans:

 .. code-block:: python

-    # commands.py
+    # tasks.py
-    from huey import queue_command

-    from config import invoker # import the invoker we instantiated in config.py
+    from config import huey # import the huey we instantiated in config.py

-    @queue_command(invoker)
+    @huey.task()
     def count_beans(num):
-        print 'Counted %s beans' % num
+        print '-- counted %s beans --' % num

-The above example shows the API for writing "commands" that are executed by the queue consumer -- simply decorate the code you want executed by the consumer with the :py:func:`queue_command` decorator and when it is called, the main process will return *immediately* after enqueueing the function call.
-The ``invoker`` is passed in to the decorator, which instructs huey where to send the message.
+The above example shows the API for writing "tasks" that are executed by the queue consumer -- simply decorate the code you want executed by the consumer with the :py:meth:`~Huey.task` decorator and when it is called, the main process will return *immediately* after enqueueing the function call.

 The main executable is very simple.
-It imports both the configuration **and** the commands - this is to ensure that when we run the consumer by pointing it at the configuration, the commands are also imported and loaded into memory.
+It imports both the configuration **and** the tasks - this is to ensure that when we run the consumer by pointing it at the configuration, the tasks are also imported and loaded into memory.

 .. code-block:: python

     # main.py
-    from config import Configuration # import the configuration class from commands import count_beans # import our command
+    from config import huey  # import our "huey" object from tasks import count_beans  # import our task

     if __name__ == '__main__':